HB74C21/holbertonschool-shell/basics/README.md

 Description of Scripts

 This repository contains several scripts that perform various tasks related to directory manipulation and file management.
 Each script is numbered and described below:

-Script 0: current_working_directory.
+Script 0: 0-current_working_directory.
 Description: This script prints the absolute path name of the current working directory.

-Script 1: listit
+Script 1: 1-listit
 Description: This script displays the list of contents in the current directory.

-Script 2: bring_me_home
+Script 2: 2-bring_me_home
 Description: This script changes the working directory to the user's home directory.

 Script 3: listfiles